apache/skywalking/docs/en/guides/README.md

 * QQ Group: 392443393

 ## For code developer
-For developers, we have detailed guides to help you quickly get started.

-- [Compiling Guide](How-to-build.md).
-It teaches developer how to build the project in local and set up the development environment.
+For developers, first step, read [Compiling Guide](How-to-build.md).
+It teaches developer how to build the project in local and set up the environment.

-- Development Guide.
-For any specific topic, please refer the their own section below, such as agent, storage, ui, etc.
-- [Writing and Running Tests](How-to-build.md#write-necessary-tests-and-run-them).
-This chapter will explain how to verify your codes with UTs and ITs.
+After setting up the environment and writing your codes, in order to make it more easily accepted by SkyWalking project, you'll need to run the tests locally to verify that your codes don't break any existed features, and write some unit test (UT) codes to verify that the new codes work well, preventing them being broke by future contributors.
+If the new codes involve other components or libraries, you're also supposed to write integration tests (IT).

+SkyWalking leverages plugin `maven-surefire-plugin` to run the UTs while using `maven-failsafe-plugin` to run the ITs, `maven-surefire-plugin` will exclude ITs (whose class name starts with `IT`) and leave them for `maven-failsafe-plugin` to run, which is bound to the `verify` goal, `CI-with-IT` profile.
+Therefore, to run the UTs, try `./mvnw clean test`, this will only run the UTs, not including ITs.

+If you want to run the ITs please activate the `CI-with-IT` profile as well as the the profiles of the modules whose ITs you want to run. e.g. if you want to run the ITs in `oap-server`, try `./mvnw -Pbackend,CI-with-IT clean verify`, and if you'd like to run all the ITs, simple run `./mvnw -Pall,CI-with-IT clean verify`.

+Please be advised that if you're writing integration tests, name it with the pattern `IT*` to make them only run in `CI-with-IT` profile.

 ### Project Extensions
 SkyWalking project supports many ways to extend existing features.
 If you are interesting in these ways,